giordamaug/WisardLib4Python/README.md

 + opencv
 + opencv_jupyter_ui

-Both notebook runs in Google Colab by launching them with the
+Both notebooks run in Google Colab by launching them with the button on top of the file.